Top 12 Easiest Government Contracts to Win

 Small Business Preference Programs

 The federal government maintains a goal of awarding 23% of prime contract dollars to small businesses.
-In fiscal year 2020, the government exceeded this goal, awarding $145.7 billion or 26.01% to small businesses.
+As we mentioned before, in fiscal year 2020, the government exceeded that goal, awarding $183 billion or 28.8% of all eligible contracts.

 Specific socioeconomic programs provide additional advantages: